htfy96/picoregress/README.md

 ```

 Then, run `picoregress.sh run` at project root, and it will prompt interactively for updating hashes.
 You can specify the subset of tests to run via `picoregress.sh run {regex}`.
 Additionally, `run -u` automatically updates all hashes, while `run -x` skips the interactive prompt.
+Refer to the next section for detailed help.

 ## Command-line references